vuepress/ecosystem/docs/plugins/development/sass-palette/guide.md

 Palette files are used for CSS variable injection, where each variable will be injected in to root with kebab-name of variable name.

-Same as config file, any variables in palette will be injected into `${id}-config` module, just in case you want to use them in Sass files.

 You can specify a file (probably in `.vuepress/styles/` directory) as user palette file, and the default filename is `${id}-palette.scss`.
 Also, you are able to provide a default palette files where you can place fallback values for variables with `!default`.

 ::: details An example